|

 It's common for modern databases to contain large binary objects,

 more commonly referred to as BLOB's (Binary Large Objects).
-BLOBs are typically
+BLOBs are typically graphical

-files.
-Although the database is
+Although the database is fully

 SQL Server used three different data types for BLOB